JeffreyRodriguez/Liberator12k/Receiver/Lower/Lower.md

  * ![Trigger](Trigger_thumb.png)<br>[Trigger](Trigger.md)
  * ![LowerMount](LowerMount_thumb.png)<br>[LowerMount](LowerMount.md)

-## Instructions
+## Assembly

 #### Heatset Nuts
-1. Heatset the lower nuts into the left-side of the lower.
+Install the lower nuts into the left-side of the lower.

-### Assembly
+### Subassembly
 1. Insert the Front and Rear Mounts into the left-side of the lower.
 2. Slide the trigger between the mounts, and add the middle part of the lower.
 3. Stack the right-side of the lower and start screwing in the lower bolts.

 ### Finishing
-1. Oil the friction surfaces of the trigger and lower.
+Oil the friction surfaces of the trigger and lower.